derhendrik/student_assignment_mip/readme.md

 a `requirements.txt` file for their supervisor
 - Discussion of best-practices and alternative approaches (in-class session)

+The parts that are to be completed by the students can be found in the `main_for_students.py`-file and are labeled with `# TODO`.
+The ToDos can easily be accessed in PyCharm via the ToDo-toolbar.

 ## MIP ##
 You can describe your project (or mixed-integer program) in more detail here, if you want to.
 This is not really necessary, however what is nice:
 In this markdown file, you can also use LaTeX syntax: